 The parts needing to be replaced mostly consisted of the impellers located at the pumps' suction openings.
 These are the parts that come into direct contact with the sediment in the water, which is an action that leads to unavoidable wear and tear since no material is capable of withstanding this level of torture for any length of time.
 That the pumps have been able to survive four years of non-stop operation is down to Tsurumi's unique design.

 The pumps are certainly distinct from other models in terms of their design.
 One clear difference is Tsurumi's oil lifter, which uses centrifugal force to ensure constant lubrication of the pump shaft.
-Proven effective over a number of years, this patented system is now installed in every Tsurumi pump.
+Proven effective over a number of years, this inhouse developed system is now installed in every Tsurumi pump.
 Competitor manufacturers have only recently begun to offer continual lubrication as an option, which means they are thus far unproven for long term operation.

 Besides the oil lifter technology, Tsurumi also knows how to impress with other well thought out design features, such as the single isolated cable phases, which physically prevent short-circuits from happening.
 This proves once again how Tsurumi's advanced technology ensures that pumps are always insulated against overheating, even in long term operating situations.